KULeuven-Diepenbeek/osc-course/content/exercises/scheduler.md

 <div class="multicolumn">
   <div class="column">
     The <b>input</b> file is always named "tasks.txt", and is a normal text file.
-You can assume that this file is positioned next to the executable. <br/><br/>
+You can assume that this file is always positioned next to the executable. <br/><br/>
     The <b>input</b> is formatted according to these rules:
     <ol>
       <li>The first line shows the number of tasks that are in the input file</li>